MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-throughput-onboarding.md

 Managing Azure Reservations

 After a reservation is created, it is a best practice monitor it to ensure it is receiving the usage you are expecting.
-This may be done via the Azure Reservation Portal or Azure Monitor.
+This can be done via the Azure Reservation Portal or Azure Monitor.
 Details on these topics and others can be found here:

 * [View Azure reservation utilization](/azure/cost-management-billing/reservations/reservation-utilization)
 * [View Azure Reservation purchase and refund transactions](/azure/cost-management-billing/reservations/view-purchase-refunds)